 Alcoholic vs. AUD

 In Alcoholics Anonymous, it is left to the individual whether they want to identify as an alcoholic.
 However, a mental health professional can legally diagnose an individual with an alcohol use disorder.
-Words have power and the terms we use to describe individuals struggling with alcohol can have a significant impact on the individual.
+Words have power, and the terms we use to describe individuals struggling with alcohol can significantly impact the individual.
 Alcohol addiction does not have to define a person’s whole life.
 This idea can be reinforced by using the phrase “an individual with an AUD” as opposed to calling someone “an alcoholic.”
 This is something they are experiencing, but it is not the whole of who they are.

 Treating an Alcohol Use Disorder